-4. Impact of climate-related risks and opportunities on business, strategy, and financial planning for organization
+4. Impact of climate-related risks and opportunities on business, strategies, and financial planning on an organization

 There is also a study that the GHG emission intensity of the pharmaceutical sector (Scope 1 & 2) is about 55% higher than that of the automobile sector.
 Hence, an attention should be paid to the regulatory trends with the possibility that new regulations will be strengthened in the pharmaceutical industry in the future.
 On the other hand, build a manufacturing process that reduces environmental impact, and strengthening climate resilience throughout the supply chain have great potential as the opportunities that apply to the general manufacturing industry.

-5. Resilience of the organization strategy, taking into account considerations under various climate-related scenarios, including WB 2℃ scenarios
+5. Resilience of organization strategies, taking into account considerations under various climate-related scenarios, including WB 2℃ scenarios

 6. Process for identifying and assessing climate-related risks